rubik/pyg/docs/quickstart.rst

 .. _get:

-Getting the Source
+Getting the source
 ------------------

-You can also install Pyg from the source.
+You can also install Pyg from source.
 The lastest release is avaiable on GitHub:

     * `tarball <https://github.com/rubik/pyg/tarball/master>`_
     * `zipball <https://github.com/rubik/pyg/zipball/master>`_